twidi/django-decorator-include/README.rst

 -----

-``decorator_include`` is intended for use in URL confs as a replacement for the ``django.conf.urls.defaults.include`` function.
+``decorator_include`` is intended for use in URL confs as a replacement for the ``django.conf.urls.include`` function.
 It works in almost the same way as ``include``, however the first argument should be either a decorator or an iterable of decorators to apply, in reverse order, to all included views.
 Here is an example URL conf::

-    from django.conf.urls.defaults import *
+    from django.conf.urls import patterns, url
     from django.contrib.auth.decorators import login_required

     from decorator_include import decorator_include